Azure/cyclecloud-gluster/README.md

 ## Start a GlusterFS Client

-1. Import the cluster as a service offering `cyclecloud import_cluster GlusterFS-client -f glusterfs-client.txt -t`
+1. Import the cluster as a service offering `cyclecloud import_cluster GlusterFS-client -f examples/glusterfs-client.txt -t`
 1. Add the cluster to your managed cluster list in the CycleCloud UI with the _+add cluster_ button.
 1. In the GlusterFS Cluster dropdown choose the name of the GlusterFS cluster started in the previous section.